A Leave Manager’s Guide to Paid Leave Oregon (PLO)

 What new protections does PLO grant employees?

-Employees can take up to 12 weeks paid leave in a 52-week period (starting from the day leave begins) for family, medical, or safe leave.
+Employees can take up to 12 weeks paid leave in a 52-week period (starting from the Sunday before their leave begins) for family, medical, or safe leave.
 If an employee is pregnant, in some situations, they may be able to take up to two more weeks for a total of 14 weeks.

 Employees can choose when and how to take the time off.
 PLO pays employees a percentage of their wages while they are on leave.
 PLO protects an employee’s job and role if they have worked for the same employer for at least 90 consecutive days.